How to Take a Workation

 We all have those friends—be they IRL or URL—who always seem to be traveling.
-You know the ones—they Snapchat scenes of MacBooks stationed by infinity pools and caption them "today's office #nottooshabby,” and have done so on no less than 13 occasions.
-They're the proud owner of packing cubes and BOY do they ever make that shit known.
-They've Instagrammed enough enough plane emojis and passport-centric flat-lays to make a girl go all identity theft on their boarding pass.
+You know the ones—they Instagram Story scenes of MacBooks stationed by infinity pools and caption them “today’s office #nottooshabby” and have done so on no less than 13 occasions.
+They’re the proud owners of packing cubes, and BOY, do they ever make that shit known.
+They’ve Instagrammed enough plane emojis and passport-centric flat lays to make a girl go all identity theft on their boarding pass.

-Well, we can't speak for Jess and her LinkedIn bio (which is just a fucking globe emoji, because of course it is).
-But what we can tell you is that working while traveling is totally, 100% possible.
-And you don't need a million followers and a Revolve hook-up to do it.
+Well, we can’t speak for Jess and her LinkedIn bio (which is just a fucking globe emoji, because of course it is).
+But what we can tell you is that working while traveling is totally, 100 percent possible.
+And you don’t need a million followers and a Revolve hookup to do it.

 Here’s how to master the art of the workation.

 Shake (or, you know, find) your money maker

 Step one?
 Figure out how you’re going to make your dollars while you travel.

 If you’re a current (or could-be) freelancer, check out the directory on Elance to see what skills are in demand—chances are you’re qualified for at least one or two.
 From proofreaders to QuickBooks contractors to content writers to Skype assistants (it’s a thing, OK?!), you’d be surprised what you can make money doing from the comfort of your seaside villa.